+We expect that the regression coefficient for the fixed effect “PSE Difference (Opposite – Static)” will be negative and significantly different from zero, indicating that a stronger effect of self-motion on PSEs is linked to a larger effect of self-motion on the estimated time-to-contact.

-For precision, the same complication as for Hypothesis 1b applies: A correlation between the effect of visual self-motion on the precision of speed estimation and on the precision of motion prediction could be due to biases introduced by visual self-motion.
-If visual self-motion in the opposite direction, for example, leads to too-early responses, the extrapolated intervals becomes shorter.
+For precision, the same complication as for Hypothesis 1b applies: A correlation between the effect of visual self-motion on the precision of speed estimation and on the precision of the predicted times-to-contact could be due to biases introduced by visual self-motion.
+If visual self-motion in the opposite direction, for example, leads to too-early responses, the extrapolated intervals become shorter.
 A shorter interval, in turn, would lead to higher precision.
 Therefore, to test whether the difference in precision observed in the speed estimation task was significantly related to the variability in the prediction task even after accounting for biases, we need to determine whether the effect of visual self-motion on JNDs predicts any variability beyond the variability that is already explained by the bias in motion extrapolation.
-To test this hypothesis, we first fit a test model with the variability difference between the “Opposite Directions” motion profile and the “Observer Static” motion profile in the motion prediction task as the dependent variable and the mean difference between these motion profiles and the difference in JNDs in the speed estimation task as the independent variables (as a measure of bias introduced by visual self-motion):
+To test this hypothesis, we first fit a test model with the variability difference between the “Opposite Directions” motion profile and the “Observer Static” motion profile in the prediction task as the dependent variable and the mean difference between these motion profiles and the difference in JNDs in the speed estimation task as the independent variables (as a measure of bias introduced by visual self-motion):